 Indeed, the major metro indexes do show significant price gains since the housing market crash.
-Cities such have Seattle, Denver, Oklahoma City, Dallas and Nashville have returned, and in some cases even surpassed pre-crash values.
-But, Las Vegas, Ft.
-Lauderdale, Camden, NJ, New Haven and Tucson haven’t even come to close to regaining market value.
+Cities such as Seattle, Denver, Oklahoma City, Dallas, and Nashville have returned to, and in some cases even surpassed, pre-crash values.
+Las Vegas; Ft.
+Lauderdale; Camden, NJ; New Haven; and Tucson, however, haven’t even come to close to regaining market value.

 As always, supply and demand comes into play.
-Areas of the highest income growth – locations with where jobs are most readily available, are the areas where there is the lowest inventory, and, as such, the highest levels of home value.
+Areas of the highest income growth—locations where jobs are most readily available—are the areas where there is the lowest inventory and therefore the highest levels of home value.

 As it turns out, not so well.